Telecommunications

 Background

-The largest telecommunications companies once provided only telephone service over traditional copper wires.
+Technological change has transformed local telecommunications companies.
+The largest phone companies once provided only telephone service over traditional copper wires.
 Now many use fiber-optic networks in some parts of their service territories.
-These networks can offer a wide range of services.
-This includes video programming and high-speed internet services.
+These networks can offer a wide range of services, including video programming and high-speed internet.
 Similarly, the largest cable television providers have expanded beyond traditional video services.
-Most offer high-speed internet access and residential voice telephone options as well.
-Rapid technological change has transformed these local companies.
-They have become competing providers of voice, video, and internet access services.
-These are sometimes offered in bundles.
-Increasingly, households are opting out of video and instead signing up for various streaming services.
+Most now offer high-speed internet and telephone services.

 Advances in these technologies are likely to continue at a rapid pace.
 This will lead to further evolution in how services are provided.